lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 not influence NEFA composition, the outcomes, or the GEE models (data not shown)" is not clear enough."*

-    {{confirm that participants didn't have other disease}}.
+    At the baseline visit, individuals were excluded from participating in the study if they CKD, liver disease, or other chronic conditions.
     We have expanded on the details about medication use (i.e. general types taken).

 2. *"Glucose clamp test is the standard to evaluate insulin sensitivity instead of the indexes used in this study.
 I know it is very hard to perform it in a